 However, you’ll have to have a blood test to determine where your potassium levels are while you’re getting dialysis.
 The test can help you determine if you’re on track with your potassium, or if your levels are too low, too high or just right.
 Both high potassium and low potassium cause symptoms and are a threat to your health.

-Remembering what foods are high in potassium will help you know how to adjust your diet.
+Remembering what foods have extra potassium will help you know how to adjust your diet.
 The two food groups high in potassium are fruits and vegetables.

 One would think that no matter how sick a person is, fruits and vegetables would always be good to eat, but in this case, they aren’t and it’s possible you may have to eat less of them.
 You can still eat the fruits and vegetables that are not as high in potassium, but they should be limited in serving size.

-Here’s a list of foods to avoid that are high in potassium:
+Here’s a list of high potassium foods to avoid: